 - Place firelighters or paper and dry kindling wood in the base of the firebox. - 2.
-Light the paper or firelighters. - 3.
-Open the air control located on the top right of the unit by pulling tab outwards. - If necessary, leave the door slightly open as the fire establishes and the glass warms to avoid the build-up of condensation. - Add larger pieces of wood.
-Too many logs may smother the fire. - 6.
-Close the door.
+Light the paper or firelighters. - Open both top and bottom air slides by pulling the tab handles outwards. - Add larger pieces of wood.
+Too many logs may smother the fire. - Once the fire is established, close the bottom air control.

-Do not leave fire unattended while the door is open.
+Do not leave fire unattended while door is open.